-The Spring Peak models apply to April and May, the Summer Peak models apply to June through September, the Fall Peak models apply to October and November, and the Winter Peak models apply to December through March.
+The Summer Peak models apply to June through September and the Winter Peak models apply to December through March.

 The chosen base case models were modified to reflect the current modeling information.
-From the eight seasonal models, two system scenarios were developed.
-Scenario 0 includes projected usage of transmission included in the SPP 2010 Series Cases.
-Scenario 5 includes transmission not already included in the SPP 2010 Series Cases.
+From the five seasonal models, two system scenarios were developed.
+Scenario 0 includes projected usage of transmission included in the SPP 2012 Series Cases.
+Scenario 5 includes transmission not already included in the SPP 2012 Series Cases.